ZaraBhatti/Survival-Classification/README.md

 This is the view that motivates this study in which the aim is to answer the following question: <b>‘Does using a set of geriatric assessment scores as a predictor for post-allogenic HCT survival in elderly leukaemia patients perform as well as existing prognostic factors?’</b>.
 The exact set of predictors to be compared were selected after Exploratory Data Analysis (please see the FEATURE SELECTION section below).

-*The complete code is contained within a single Jupyter Notebooks.
+*The complete code is contained within a single Jupyter Notebooks (Full Code.ipynb).
 Within the notebook there are comments alongside the code for guidance.*

 <details><summary>DATASET</summary>
 <p>